Formal grammar

 }

-Note that while N, Σ and P are strictly finite (though they may be very large), L is infinite in this case.
+Note that while N, Σ and P must always be finite (though they may be very large), L is infinite in this case.

 So what?